 Then something happened.
-I got this bold idea to face my fear of heights and water simultaneously by climbing the steps to the top of the 20ft water slide.
+I got this bold idea to face my fear of heights and water simultaneously by climbing the steps to the top of the 20 feet water slide.
 I had never been on a water slide before and I could not swim.
+Yeah.
+I know right?

-I’ve always been fearful of heights, and I’ve never gone pass 3feet on a ladder nor in a pool.
-I can’t even look out a window if I’m higher than the fourth floor.
-For the past seven years, I’ve lived on the 6th floor of a beautiful apartment complex, and I still haven’t stepped foot on my balcony.
+I’ve always been fearful of heights.
+I’ve never gone pass 3 feet on a ladder and I only stay in 3 feet in a pool.
+For the past seven years, I’ve lived on the 6th floor of a beautiful apartment complex, but I’ve never stepped foot on my balcony.

 Sad isn’t it?
 Yeah, I know.

-Any-whoo, on this particular fun, filled festive day, I’m now climbing the stairs with two realities conflicting feelings of confidence and fear.
-I reach the top, standing in line behind children 20years my junior.
-I step up, lay flat with my arms crossed one over the other, close my eyes (don’t ask me why I closed my eyes) and off I went!
+Anywhoo, on this particular fun, filled festive day, I’m now climbing the stairs with two realities conflicting feelings of confidence and fear.
+I reached the top, standing in line behind children 20 years my junior.
+I step up, layed flat down with my arms crossed one over the other, closed my eyes (don’t ask me why I closed my eyes) and off I went!
 It was actually a peace ride down.
-Sliding from side to side.
+Sliding from side to side, feeling the calmness of the water.

-When you made the decision to face your fears, did you feel you were drowning, because you were more focused on the fear vs. the victory of overcoming?
+When you made the decision to face your fears, did you feel you were drowning because you were more focused on the fear verses the victory of overcoming?

-Whatever fears you may have, you must decide to overcome them, step out on faith, stay focused on Jesus and never doubt… He got you!
+Whatever fears you may have, you must decide to overcome them, step out on faith, stay focused on Jesus and never doubt… He got you and won’t let you drown.
 Just Stand Up!

 ~Still facing my fear of heights.